Manage connections in canvas apps

 Step 5.
 Admin configures consent bypass for the Power Apps app

-In addition to the admin consent granted on a custom application in Azure AD, which is used by a custom connector, an admin must also configure an app to bypass consent.
+In addition to the admin consent granted on a custom application in Microsoft Entra ID, which is used by a custom connector, an admin must also configure an app to bypass consent.
 For each app where consent is expected to be bypassed an admin must run the following command:

 Set-AdminPowerAppApisToBypassConsent -AppName <Power Apps app id>

-Remove consent suppression for apps that use custom connectors using OAuth
+Remove consent suppression for apps that use custom connectors using Microsoft Entra ID OAuth

 To remove consent suppression for a custom connector, an admin must perform at least one of the following actions:

-- Remove the tenant-wide admin consent grant to the application in Azure: Azure AD’s grant tenant-wide admin consent to an application.
+- Remove the tenant-wide admin consent grant to the application in Azure: Microsoft Entra’s grant tenant-wide admin consent to an application.

 - Use the following Power Apps admin cmdlet to disable Power Apps’ attempt to suppress the consent dialog.
 Clear-AdminPowerAppApisToBypassConsent